JJ/perl6-recipes-apress/recipes/main/rice/tuna-risotto-low-cost.md

 ## Preparation (60m)

-1. Slightly fry tuna with its own oil it until it browns a bit.
+1. Slightly-fry tuna with its own oil it until it browns a bit.
 You can do this while you start doing the rest.
 Save a bit of oil for the rice.
 1. Stir-fry garlic until golden-colored, chopped if you so like, retire if you don't like the color.